cbonoz/fevm22/README.md

 Each dataset cannot be modified after it is posted, but the price can be updated by the owner and the listing can be marked as inactive.
 A new page should be created if a dataset needs to be changed - this protects the mutability and trust of data collections that have already been deployed.

-Using FEVM smart contracts, Datamarket can:
+Using FEVM smart contracts, DataMarket can:

 1. Enable an immutable, append-only, history of interactions against DataMarket smartcontracts.
 2. Store the data in a scalable/low-cost way for data owners, where no single source has to be the custodian of the data log.
-3. Perform low cost, high volume, and fast transactions on the FEVM network.
+3. Perform low-cost, high-volume, and fast transactions on the FEVM network.
-4. Be self-governing by the user base and flag or shutdown any fraudulent pages by logic included in the FEVM smart contract.
+4. Be self-governing by the user base and flag or shut down any fraudulent pages by logic included in the FEVM smart contract.

 ### Technologies used

-**FEVM**: Serves as the primary smart contract network for the Datamarket application.
-FEVM enables fast and low cost smart contract transactions that make it easy to use Datamarket in the field without heavy additional costs or time delays.
-The deployed `DataContract` also enforces that the dataset be valid by enabling public users to flag suspicious listings.
+**FEVM**: Serves as the primary smart contract network for the DataMarket application.
+FEVM enables fast and low-cost smart contract transactions that make it to deploy and interact with contracts in the field without heavy additional costs or time delays.
+Deployed DataContracts also enforce that the datasets be valid by enabling public users to flag suspicious listings.

 **IPFS**: Record keeping and storage.
 IPFS is used as the main backend for all uploaded datasets attached to DataContracts.
 The url of the asset is provided to the user post-purchase.

-**WalletConnect**: Serves as the walletconnector for authorizing `DataMarket` contract deploys and enabling users to connect their wallets securely to the the DataMarket application.
+**WalletConnect**: Serves as the wallet connector for authorizing `DataMarket` contract deploys and enabling users to connect their wallets securely to the DataMarket application.

 The following contract events are emitted and can be listened to externally.

 `PurchaseCompleted`: When a user completes the purchase on a data set page.
 `PageFlagged`: When a user flags a page as not having legitimate data.

 ### Useful links